-The Company's AGM will be held as a hybrid event, whereby shareholders can either attend in person or join online.
+The Company's annual general meeting ("AGM") will be held as a hybrid event, whereby shareholders can either attend in person or join online.
 The AGM notice will include details of how to attend the meeting and will be dispatched to shareholders in the coming weeks.